Kāinga Ora failed on 'political neutrality' in advertorial - review

-National says if Kāinga Ora was a private business "somebody would have been sacked" after a scathing review that found it had not only failed to act politically neutral in an advertising campaign but even discussed how to cover it up.
+National says if Kāinga Ora was a private business "somebody would have been sacked" after a scathing review found it had not only failed to act politically neutral in an advertising campaign but even discussed how to cover it up.

 The Public Services Commission launched an investigation after it emerged the agency had paid for an advertorial that ran in June 2020, featuring Labour MP Arena Williams, who was then a candidate for the party.